Mission Statement

 Funders

-The DC Area Educators for Social Justice is made possible by grants from the Morris and Gwendolyn Cafritz Foundation, Communities for Just Schools Fund, the Taste of Salt Fund, an anonymous grant, as well as donations from individuals.
+The DC Area Educators for Social Justice is made possible by donations from individuals and grants from The APA Fund, the Morris and Gwendolyn Cafritz Foundation, Communities for Just Schools Fund, the Share Fund of The Community Foundation, and the Taste of Salt Fund.